 2. Was it planned?

 OK, this is one question that should never be asked.
 If you were asked this, you would be left in a precarious position.
-If you planned the baby, you would be telling about your personal details, like you and your husband were having sex with a goal.
+If you planned the baby, you would be telling about your personal details, like you and your husband were having sexual intercourse with a goal.
 This is something that you may not want to share.
 If you didn’t planned the baby, the other person will think that you made a mistake and you regret it, even if you’re happy about it.
 Keep this information to yourself, because people can draw a lot of wrong conclusions from this.